aqlaboratory/openfold/README.md

 `kalign`, and the [HH-suite](https://github.com/soedinglab/hh-suite) installed on your system.
 Finally, some download scripts require `aria2c`.

+Note that the required version of PyTorch Lightning is 1.5.0, which has not yet been released.
+Install that package from the nightly build.

 For convenience, we provide a script that installs Miniconda locally, creates a `conda` virtual environment, installs all Python dependencies, and downloads useful resources (including DeepMind's pretrained parameters).
 Run: